 Is A Master’s Degree in Library Science Important?

-The University of Arizona has designed its online library and information master’s degree to reflect the evolving and diverse work conditions in the industry.
+The University of Arizona designed its online library and information science master’s degree to reflect the evolving and diverse work conditions in the industry.
 Additionally, the university incorporates a considerable level of flexibility in its program.

 - Digital Information

 - Academic Librarianship